jedgroev/SGWebsite/ADVERTISEMENT.md

 ## Advertise through the Slack workspace
 A Slack workspace (__scienceparkstudygroup.slack.com__) was created to help general communication within the local study group community.
 If you are not a member of the Science Park Study Group Slack workshape, use this [link](https://scienceparkstudygroup.slack.com/join/signup "Join the Slack workspace").
 Once you are in Slack, you can post an event in the #general channel.
-Simply type `"/events create"` in the #general channel.
+Simply type `/events create` in the #general channel.

 ## Advertise through posters
+Simple posters hanged in the corridors, at the coffee corners, etc. to announce the event are always efficient!
+You can find an example of a previously made poster [here](../blob/master/posters/2018/2018-oct-dec-events.pdf).

 ## Make sure the Google Calendar is updated
 You can sign in and then add your event in the Google Calendar.
 It will automatically sent a notification in the Slack #general channel.